HOW TO BRING AN EQUITY LENS TO THE WORK

 Stanford Graduate School of Education, Carnegie Corp. of New York

 Detailed study of academic and SEL supports that six successful high schools provide ELL students for postsecondary success.

-State provided educational expense account for every secondary students to use for academic enrichment costs, with heavy benefits for high-achieving disadvantaged students.
+State provided educational expense account for every secondary student to use for academic enrichment costs, with heavy benefits for high-achieving disadvantaged students.